Alonso-del-Arte/collatz-tree-mapper/README.md

 program.

 Following iterations of the Collatz function is easy.
-Where it gets tricky is that any given number can have either one or two precursors.
+Where it gets tricky is that any given number can have either one or two precursors, or no precursors at all.
 [FINISH WRITING]